-I am a fifth-year MD/PhD candidate at Harvard Medical School and the Harvard T.H.
+I am a sixth-year MD/PhD candidate at Harvard Medical School and the Harvard T.H.
 Chan School of Public Health, where I am doing my PhD in the Department of Global Health and Population.
 I will defend my PhD this fall—my dissertation is entitled Ethics Amidst Uncertainty: Essays on Global Health Priority Setting—and graduate from medical school in May of 2025.

-I am originally from outside DC and attended Brown University, where I completed an independent major in Human Rights.
-Before college and as an undergraduate, I spent time studying and working on public health initiatives in South Africa.
+I am originally from Arlington, VA and attended Brown University, where I completed an independent major in Human Rights.
+Before college and as an undergraduate, I spent time studying and working on development initiatives in South Africa.
 After graduating, I completed a two-year fellowship in the NIH Department of Bioethics, where I worked on ethical issues related to health research priority setting.
-I am currently a fellow at the E&L Safra Center for Ethics, where I am working on a dissertation about ethical issues in global health priority setting.
-I also write about other issues in bioethics and health policy, and co-host a podcast, Bio(un)ethical.
+I also write about other topics in bioethics and health policy, and co-host a podcast, Bio(un)ethical.

-I also enjoy doodling, playing ukulele, raising two cats, and tweeting lukewarm takes.
+In my free time, I enjoy doodling, playing ukulele, raising two cats, and tweeting lukewarm takes.
 You can reach me at leah_pierson(at)hms.harvard.edu.